dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-store-ttl.md

 ## Persisting state (ignoring an existing TTL)

-To explictly persist a state (ignoring any TTLs set for the key), specify a `ttlInSeconds` value of `-1`.
+To explicitly persist a state (ignoring any TTLs set for the key), specify a `ttlInSeconds` value of `-1`.

 ## Supported components